verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 <script src="https://cdn.jsdelivr.net/npm/vanilla-lazyload@16.1.0/dist/lazyload.min.js"></script>
 ```

-Read about [more ways to include LazyLoad](https://github.com/verlok/vanilla-lazyload/#-getting-started---script) in your web pages, like using an `async` script with auto-init, using RequireJS, using WebPack or Rollup, in the documentation.
+Have a look at the documentation for [more ways to include LazyLoad](https://github.com/verlok/vanilla-lazyload/#-getting-started---script) in your web pages, like using an `async` script with auto-init, using RequireJS, using WebPack or Rollup.

 ### LazyLoad initialization

-You need vanilla-lazyload to manage and load all the images with a `lazy` class included in the page.
+You need vanilla-lazyload to manage and load all the images with a `lazy` CSS class included in the page.
 You can initialize `LazyLoad` like this:

 ```js
 var lazyLoad = new LazyLoad({